ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 title: "Metasploit CTF: 'Ace of Clubs'"
 ---

-Over the last weekend I had a little time to participate in the Metasploit CTF 2020, and one particular challenge I found quite interesting mainly becuase the route I decided to take was probably a little different and a lot more involved but I wanted to test myself!
+Over the last weekend I had a little time to participate in the Metasploit CTF 2020, and one particular challenge I found quite interesting mainly because the route I decided to take was probably a little different and a lot more involved but I wanted to test myself!
 So let's crack on...

 ## Challenge: Ace of Clubs